abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 - Offers encryption on selected volumes types
 - Can be accessed by one instance at a time
 - Not recommended for temporary storage or multi-instance storage access

+#### Elastic file system

+- Low latency access
+- Can be accessed by several instances at once
+- Supports NFS 4.1/0

+#### CloudFront

+- Is a CDN (Content delivery network)
+- Cached data in edge locations
+- Origin data can come from S3